 • Harlequin and Merle

 We must note that the harlequin coat pattern is associated with birth defects, as it is related to the notorious merle gene.

-Great Dane food
+Great Dane Temperament

-Great Dane health
+Great Dane Health and Care

 Great Danes are genetically predisposed to certain health conditions.

+This condition is when some or all parts of the hip joints are malformed.
 It can cause the dog to lose the ability to move their hind limbs comfortably.

 Puppies may be born with it, but adult dogs commonly develop the condition with age.

 You can find out more about this debilitating condition in our article on hip dysplasia in dogs.

 Some giant breed puppies may develop “growing pains.”
 That is, spontaneous inflammation in the long bones of the legs.